 This is a constitutional law course focusing on those aspects of the Bill of Rights that apply to the rights of suspects and defendants in the investigative phases of the criminal justice system.
 Specifically, we will be studying United States Supreme Court case law interpreting the Fourth, Fifth and Sixth Amendments.
-The course is recommended for the Juvenile Law Clinic and is one of the recommended courses for the Criminal Litigation Clinic.
+The course is recommended for the Juvenile Law Clinic and the Criminal Litigation Clinic.